Video Transcript of How to Use A Lishi 2-In-1 Auto Pick & Decoder:

 There we go there's our code.
 So now we would cut a key to those corresponding depths and it would unlock the door.
 An ignition has as many as 10 wafers.
 So we would use six through two that we decoded and then put that into a software program that is subscriber based and then you'll have as many as four or more options as to what those remaining cuts could be to be able to make these existing cuts and the additional three or four cuts correspond to an ignition key that would also turn the ignition.
 And then the next step after finding that out, is programming the transponder chip in the ignition key to be able to start the car."

 Locked out of your car or need new car keys?
-Locksmith Near Me mobile car locksmiths are available 24 hours a day to open locked car doors fast!
+Locksmith Near Me mobile car locksmiths are available day & night to open locked car doors fast!
 We can also cut new car keys and program replacement car key fob.
 For fast and immediate service call (844) 234-5400.

 Locked out of car or truck?
 Frustrating!
 Your first impulse may be to break a window or get a crowbar (or pickaxe)!
 Or you could try the old wire coat hanger method (if you can still find one!)
 The problem is that doing it yourself, either out of frustration or by trying to save a few bucks, rather than calling a professional can end up damaging your vehicle and costing a lot more money in the long run.
 You can do something as simple as destroying the rubber sealing around your door or window or scratching the paint which may lead to peeling and rust.
 You could also do more damage by breaking your locks or window motor which will lead to costly repairs.